davclark/edx-documentation/en_us/install_operations/source/fullstack/install_fullstack.rst

    code directories directly from your computer.

 **********************************************
-Browser Login To Your New edX Production Stack
+Browser Login to Open edX Fullstack
 **********************************************

 #.
 Go to preview.localhost in your browser, which is an alias entry for